 - Gastric dilatation-volvulus (GDV): Commonly called bloat or gastric torsion, a condition in which the dog's stomach twists around a short axis.

 Diet and Nutrition

-Your dog should be fed two meals each day with as much as three and a half cups of dry dog food per day.
-The amount your dog needs will depend on size, activity level, age, and other factors.
+Dobermans should be fed two meals each day with as much as three and a half cups of dry dog food per day.
+The amount a dog needs will depend on size, activity level, age, and other factors.
 Having two smaller meals rather than one large meal can help prevent GVD, in which gas leads to bloating.
 This can become a medical emergency if the stomach twists to cut off the blood supply.